 Format of the Honors Thesis Proposal

-The proposal, due at the end of your junior year, should include:
+The Honors Thesis Proposal, due at the end of your junior year, should include:

 - A title page including your name, advisor's name, date.

-- An approval page with the signatures of your advisor, your two faculty evaluators, the department chair, and the Director of the Honors Thesis Program.
+- A page with the names of your advisor, your two faculty readers, and the department chair.
+Confirm that you have support from all these people for your project.
 (See Sample Signature Page.)

-- A brief statement of the purpose of the project and its value within the discipline chosen.
+- A statement of the purpose of the project and its value within the discipline chosen.

 - A preliminary outline of the project.